BassardF/Yourvocabulary/README.md

 yourvocabular
 =============

-The desktop app.
+The desktop application of the yourvabulary apps.

 Create and manage your own vocabulary lists.